Hip Replacement Success Stories: Barbara's Surgery, Close to Home

 “Bob and I are very active in our church.
 I especially enjoy singing in the choir, which I was unable to do for awhile.
 One of my main goals was to be able to climb into the choir loft and sing in the choir again.
 I also missed my Bible study group.
 It’s wonderful to get back to everything.
 It makes you think about how much life is worth when you can’t do things and are dependent on others.
 I’m very thankful to have my life back.”

-Learn more about the top-rated orthopedic services at Firelands Regional Medical Center today.
+Read more hip replacement success stories and learn more about the top-rated orthopedic services at Firelands Regional Medical Center today.